-6. Once the brushes are fully dry, fluff bristles on the back of your hand if needed.
+6. Once the brushes are thoroughly dry, fluff the bristles by tapping them against the back of your clean hand if needed.

 Sponge makeup applicators, like those that come with eyeshadow, aren’t easy to clean without damaging them.
 They also tend to soak up a lot of oil which then leaves a hard film on your makeup.
 (Here’s how to remove that film on your makeup.)

-It’s really better to keep a stash of extra clean sponge applicators but, if you absolutely must clean them, here’s how.
+It’s better to keep a stash of replacement sponge applicators but, if you absolutely must clean them, here’s how.

 You will need:

 A small bowl

 Clean white washcloths